tomasmartak/Projects/README.md

 Welcome to my projects!
 This repository includes some of projects I've been working on in Python (Jupyter), shell scripting (bash), and R (R script in RStudio).
 They cover a variety of topics based on problems and datasets encountered in my lab at Terasom, and the solutions I came up with to solve them.

 <em><strong>Disclaimer:</strong> I am pretty self-taught, except for R, on which I took a semester-long Life Sciences focused statistics course at the University of Glasgow.
 Use these scripts at your own peril - they are far from optimal and often include a mish-mash of solutions to problems I found on the fly.
-Currently, the scripts that best demonstrates my current capabilities can be found in the directories $MS 2023$ and $ChIP-seq 2023$ </em>
+Currently, the scripts that best demonstrates my current capabilities can be found in the directories `MS 2023` and `ChIP-seq 2023` </em>

 # Projects:
 ## MS 2023